 What is Léargas?

-Léargas is a public agency, established in 1986.
-We operate under the Department of Further and Higher Education, Research, Innovation and Skills
+Léargas is a registered charity, established in 1986.
+We operate under the Department of Further and Higher Education, Research, Innovation and Science

 What Do You Do?